pckosek/tensorflow-examples/10_matlab_interacction/07_happiness/README.md

-This now has a second column of inputs and outputs.
+OK - this actually seems to work.

-daydream test
+This is the first time that I actually feel that that a dynamic rnn can daydream a floating point sequence.